Joshua 11 – The Northern Canaanite Armies Defeated

 a.
 So Joshua and all the people of war with him came against them suddenly: Joshua fought with boldness and strategy, he surprised them with an unexpected ambush.

 b.
-So Joshua did to them as the LORD had told him: Joshua fought with obedience, doing exactly what the LORD told them to do, even destroying the Canaanite “weapons” (the horses and the chariots) instead of taking them for his own army.
+So Joshua did to them as the LORD had told him: Joshua fought with obedience, doing exactly what the LORD told him to do, even destroying the Canaanite weapons (the horses and the chariots) instead of taking them for his own army.

 4. (10-15) The defeat of Hazor, the head of the northern Canaanite kingdoms.